rutu-k/DevStack-Installation/README.md

 Create a VM with Ubuntu 16.04 LTS

-Add the following network settings for the VM:
+Add the following network settings for the VM if you want to add bridged network or else keep deafult network settings:
 Adapter1=bridge (eth0), Adapter2=NAT (eth1)

 Provide static address for the  adapters ...gedit /etc/network/interfaces